hanneskaeufler/crytic/README.md

 This command determines a list of mutations that can be performed on the source code of `archive.cr` and joins the `blog_spec.cr` and `archive_spec.cr` as a test-suite to find suriving mutants.

+### CLI options

+`--subject`/`-s` specifies a relative filepath to the sourcecode being mutated.

+`--min-msi`/`-m` specifies a threshold as to when to exit the program with 0 even when mutants survived.
+MSI is the Mutation Score Indicator.

+The rest of the unnamed positional arguments are relative filepaths to the specs to be run.

 ### How to read the output

 ```shell